venetucci/personal-website/_pages/about.md

 ## Site setup

 This is a <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> site hosted by <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>, with a <a href="https://forestry.io/" target="_blank">Forestry</a> integration to make updates seamless and simple.
 You can view the source code <a href="https://github.com/venetucci/personal-website" target="_blank">here</a>.

+## Areas of interest

+These are little threads that I like to pull at.
+The notes below aren't meant to be comprehensive or necessarily comprehensible, and may change over time.

+### Openness as a response to gatekeeping or injustice

+* Open source
+* Open offices
+* Flat hierarchies
+* Open networks (social media, twitter)